mjsamberg/courses/courses/dlprograms/leadership/2_datacollection.md

 {% include youtube.html id="XIRkVZDILzM" ratio="16x9" title="CEC1 Community Engagement" %}

 ### Surveys
 Surveys also provide valuable data for developing a vision.
 The [School Technology Needs Assessment (STNA) for Teachers][3] and [for students][4] are older (outdated) surveys that provide insight into student needs, comfort, and use of technology and digital tools.
-The [Texas Teacher School Technology and Readiness (STaR)][5] chart is a rubric that teachers can use to self-assess their readiness and status in digital learning.
+The [Texas Teacher School Technology and Readiness (STaR)][5] chart is a rubric that teachers can use to self-assess their readiness and status in digital learning and the [Florida Technology Integration Matrix Tools](https://fcit.usf.edu/matrix/evaluation-tools/) are other resources for data collection as well.

 ### Rubrics
 The [North Carolina Digital Learning Progress Rubric][6] and the assessments linked in the [Future Ready Framework][7] can be used to assess school and district-level readiness for digital-age learning.
 ISTE also has a document of [essential conditions for leveraging technology for learning][8].